devnull-cz/c-prog-lang/modules/scope.md

 - every identifier has its *scope*

-- the scope of a name is the part of the program within which the name can be used.
+- the scope of an identifier is the part of the program within which the identifier name can be used.

 - for example, we can declare a variable `int i` in the `main` function, and as well as in another function.
 Those two variables reference different storage.